silverwakaba/archivddocs/docs/about/network-type.md

 These parts of the file can no longer be accessed by anyone until someone request to downloads it.
 This happens because the file decryption and reconstruction process only occurs during the download process.

-Splitting files into pieces means your data is never in one place, ensuring ultimate security and availability.
+Splitting files into pieces means your data is never stored in one place, ensuring ultimate security and availability.
 If there is a massive power outage, or something causes several nodes to go offline, it is completely fine.
 The network then will automatically repairs each piece and recreates it on a healthy node ensuring data is never lost.
 And because each piece is indistinguishable from any other files pieces without the encryption key, this enables unparalleled security and privacy.

 Because the performance, speed and technology are similar (or sometime better) to CDN, these decentralized storage networks will not be served along with any CDN.